deptagency/engineering-soapboxes/soapbox/general/smonn-project-handoff.md

 - Links to relevant resources.
 For example: more detailed documentation, design assets, project ticket board, etc.

   - Who to contact to help with various topics, such as devops, data ingestion, product owner
-  - Add a "feel free contact me" with your Rocket email address (if you're comfortable with it)
+  - Add a "feel free contact me" with your Dept email address (if you're comfortable with it)

 ### 2. Review meeting with new engineer and/or client